ZeroOne010101/PS2_Jaeger_Accountbot/Readme.md

 To Asorr for providing the resources neccesary to host the bot instance.

-To TheJerry for helping me code this bot.
+To @vilgovskiy for helping me code this bot.